This is the Best Starbucks Egg Bites Recipe! They taste just the sous vide Bacon & Gruyere egg bites and are a great grab-and-go breakfast idea.

 Instructions

-- Add either eggs and cottage cheese, or egg whites and cottage cheese to a blender, blending on high until well combined and creamy.
+- Add cottage cheese, gruyere cheese, cornstarch and salt to a blender, blending on high until well combined and creamy.
+Add eggs then blend until just combined.

 Tim says